golemfactory/golem-docs/src/pages/docs/golem/overview/golem-token.md

 You can acquire GLM on major crypto exchanges, but probably the most convenient way is to use our [Onboarding portal](https://glm.golem.network) where you will be assisted through the whole process.

-You can also get GLM as remuneration for your resources when you act as a [provider](/docs/providers).
+You can also earn GLM for renting your hardware when you act as a [provider](/docs/providers).

 # GLM, GNT, and tGLM tokens explained